 Mulberry season is brief, lasting only a few weeks during late spring.
 You may be able to find the berries at farmers' markets and specialty grocers if you don't grow them yourself.
 Look for these items during late spring or early summer.

-Mulberry syrup is the sweet syrup made by cooking fresh mulberries with sugar and water.
+Mulberry syrup is a sweet syrup made by cooking fresh mulberries with sugar and water.
 It has a sweet, delicate quality and a dark purple color.
 Like cherry cordial, the syrup is concentrated, so a little goes a long way.

 Why this recipe works